versionone/openAgile/VersionOne/Ceremonies/Retrospective.md

 ## What?
 The process

-Because we have a distributed team, we gather virtually on GTM and open up the [RetrospectiveNotes.md] and paste it into a new Google doc for editing that every team member has edit rights to.
+Because we have a distributed team, we gather virtually on GTM and open up the [RetrospectiveNotes] doc in Google docs, because Google docs allows collaborative, real-time edits by all team members.

 * Load http://www.online-stopwatch.com/countdown-timer/ and set the countdown to 3 minutes.
 * Then, we individually reflect on the previous retrospective by reading the notes for 2 minutes. **No verbal discussion is allowed at this time**.